Are you trying to learn more about a power of attorney in Georgia?

-A medical power of attorney in Georgia allows someone to make medical decisions for you when you are unable to on your own.
+A medical power of attorney in Georgia allows someone to make health care decisions for you when you are unable to on your own.

-Medical power of attorneys can allow someone to make decisions about:
+A medical power of attorneys can allow someone to make health care decisions about:

 A medical power of attorney in Georgia will only go into effect once you have become incapacitated.